Am I eligible to receive benefits?

 I was turned down for benefits.
 How do I appeal this decision?

 You must appeal within 15 calendar days from the date the decision was mailed to you.
-Your appeal must be in writing, and it may be submitted by mail, by fax, or in person to a Georgia Department of Labor Career Center.
+Your appeal must be in writing, and it may be submitted online, by mail, by fax, or in person to a Georgia Department of Labor Career Center.
 Also, you must keep filing your weekly claims regularly because you will only be paid for weeks you filed if you win your appeal.

 For more information on Georgia's unemployment insurance laws: